florian/federated-learning-addon/README.md

 1. Go to `about:config` and set `extensions.legacy.enabled` to `true`
 2. Go to `about:debugging`, click *Load Temporary Add-on* and select `manifest.json`

+## Study variations

+- `treatment`: The full optimization process is performed, weights change after every iteration and the ranking is recomputed
+- `control`: Search works exactly the same way it currently does in Firefox, we only collect additional statistics
+- `control-no-decay`: In the current algorithm, frecency scores are decayed over time. `treatment` loses this effect since scores are recomputed all the time.
+To see if the decaying is useful and to make a fairer comparison, this variation only removes the decaying effect

 ## Components

 ### Experiment APIs